335622119/OWP-Installer-Fixed/README.md

 This repo image is from http://git.xosadmin.com
 Official blog: http://www.xosadmin.com

-This installer is based on official installer, and fixes the installation of some packages and adds the OpenVZ installation module.
+This installer is based on the official install bash file, and fixes the installation of some packages and adds the OpenVZ installation module.
 The bash has been tested and can run on CentOS 6 64bit.